AndyChwalik/megr2157-portfolio/docs/assignments/A02/index.md

 **Approximate Weight of Pins**

 The weight calculations are also very similar.
 The only thing that I need to find is the length of the pins.
-There wasn't a set length for the requirements, so I decided to make the length the same as the diameter of the pins.
-I did this because it should keep the cross-sectional area consistent, and minimize the mechanical failures in my truss.
-If my reasoning is correct, the pin should be the perfect length to connect the beams.
+There wasn't a set length for the requirements, so I first decided to make the length of the pin the root of the cross-sectional area of the beam multiplied by two.
+I did this because I thought it would relate the cross-sectional areas and be good mechanically, however, I learned that is not correct.
+While 3D modeling, I noticed my pins were way too thin, so I made the length of the pin the same as the diameter.
 The calculations are shown in Figure #13.

 <div align="center">
   <img src="pin_weight.jpg">